Brett-Tanner/Journal/2024/Jun_24.md

 - _Lost 1.5 hours to online lessons_
 - [x] Learning how to do level check for online lessons
-- Need some way of doing the early bird discounts for parties
-  - They could be different per school
-  - Some schools (new ones) can do free events
-    - Just add a separate 0 cost price list for that event

 ## LMS